DarthLP/Road-vs-Crashes/README.md

 - ✅ Saves results to `data/raw/mapillary_berlin_full.csv`
 - ✅ Shows preview and summary statistics

-**Coverage:** Uses 32 non-overlapping tiles to cover all of Berlin, respecting the API's 0.010 square degree limit per request.
+**Coverage:** Uses 32 non-overlapping tiles to cover all of Berlin (2013–2025), respecting the API's 0.010 square degree limit per request.
 Expected to retrieve 15,000-50,000 unique images.

 ### Output format:
 CSV with columns: `id`, `lon`, `lat`, `captured_at`, `thumb_256_url`

+**Note:** Due to data size and licensing, raw and processed datasets are excluded from the repository.
+Scripts automatically download open data from Mapillary, OSM (Geofabrik), and Unfallatlas when executed.

 ## 🧠 CNN Residual Prediction Pipeline

-The project includes a CNN pipeline that predicts residual crash risk (unexplained by OSM attributes) from street-level images:
+The project includes a CNN pipeline that predicts residual crash risk (unexplained by OSM attributes and YOLO features) from street-level images:

 ### 1. Data Preparation
 ```bash